Do you want to know how to create a Typeform style form in WordPress?

 The final Progress Bar setting lets you choose whether the progress bar shows as a percentage or proportion for the form completion.

 Step 5: Save and Publish Your Online Form

 When you’ve configured your settings, scroll to the top of the form editor and click Preview Conversational Form.
 And if you’re happy with how everything looks, click Save.

 Your form is now ready to be filled in.
 Simply direct people to the permalink you created earlier, and they can make a start.

 You can even share the permalink on social media to reach a wider audience.
 Just copy and paste your permalink into a post on your desired social network.

 And that’s it!

-You now know how to create a Typeform style form on WordPress, all without having to create a Typeform account, or copying and pasting any code snippets.
-All you need one of the best WordPress plugins around.
-And if you’re interested in more survey plugins for WordPress, check our showcase out.
+You now know how to create a Typeform style form on WordPress, all without having to create a Typeform account or copying and pasting any code snippets.
+All you need is one of the best WordPress plugins around.
+And if you’re interested in more survey plugins for WordPress, check out our showcase.